More than 1,800 jobs at risk as Carpetright set for administration

 Once a notice of intent to appoint administrators is filed, it gives companies around 10 days in which it can attempt to avoid insolvency.

-The company operates 272 stores across the UK which are continuing to trade as normal.
+The company, which employs 1,852 people, operates 272 stores across the UK which are continuing to trade as normal.